While calling the Function in C Programming, we can pass the function parameters in two ways:

 void CallByValue(int , int );

-because it matches with the function we called
+because it matches the one we called.

 CallByValue(5 , 9 );